 The upcoming Royal Enfield Himalayan is an adventure touring bike with boasting of good off road capabilities.
 Royal Enfield Himalayan using a LS400 engine which is an overhead camshaft mill.
 The 410cc single cylinder four stroke oil cooled engine produces 25 bhp of power.
-Will feature a raised front mudguard, spoke wheels, disc brakes with steel braided brake lines, black-painted engine, raised handlebar, an upswept exhaust, round-shaped headlight and round-shaped rear view mirrors.
+Will feature a raised front mudguard, spoke wheels, disc brakes with steel braided brake lines, vehicle wraps denver wrapped, raised handlebar, an upswept exhaust, round-shaped headlight and round-shaped rear view mirrors.

 The rear suspension features a mono shock, a first for Royal Enfield, while the front suspension duties are handled by long travel telescopic forks.
 The Himalayan rides on 21-inch wheels and gets disc brakes at both ends.
 However, there will be no ABS on offer.